kant/MTV-LMM/README.md

 Software Requirements and dependencies
 -----------------------

-MTV-LMM is written R. In addition to R 3.4.0 (and higher), it has the following dependencies:
+MTV-LMM is written in R. In addition to R 3.4.0 (and higher), it has the following dependencies:

 - "dplyr", "vegan" (R packages)